Phase Shift Method for Distance Measurements

 A special kind of power modulation is achieved by using a mode-locked laser.
 Advantages are the high modulation frequency (allowing for high accuracy) and (for passive mode locking) that no optical modulator is required.

 The use of a laser beam allows to realize a laser radar, where an image is formed by scanning the laser beam direction in two dimensions.
 However, imaging systems can also be made with one or several current-modulated light-emitting diodes (LEDs) illuminating the whole object area.
 The spatial resolution is then obtained via imaging detection.
-There are optoelectronic chips with two-dimensional sensor arrays, being able to measure the phase shift for each pixel.
+There are photonic integrated circuits with two-dimensional sensor arrays, being able to measure the phase shift for each pixel.